 Pepperell Crafts

-A plain-language guide to running the Pepperell Crafts theme yourself: adding products, editing the homepage, curating collections, and going live.
-No code, no developer needed.
+A plain-language guide to running the Pepperell Crafts theme yourself: adding products, editing the homepage, curating collections, handling customer reviews, and publishing when you are ready.

 01 · Getting around